Attic Ventilation Calculator

 - Net free area

-- The actual open area available for airflow through a vent product.
+- The open area available for airflow after the vent product's restrictions are accounted for.

-- Optional extra NFA added above the selected ratio to cover rounding or design reserve.
+- Optional extra NFA added above the selected ratio to help with product rounding or design reserve.

 References: